 - Matthew, J. E.- Manual of Musical History.
 Chaps.
-6 and 10. - Mees, Arthur Choirs and Choral Music.
-Mosewius, J. T.- Johann Sebastian Bach's Matthäus-Passion. musikalisch-aesthetisch. - O'Brien, Rev. John A History of the Mass and its Ceremonies in the Eastern and Western Church. - Parry, C. H. H.- Summary of the History and Development of Mediæval and Modern European Music.
-Chaps, 3 and 5. - Patterson, Annie W .- The Story of Oratorio.

-Pole, William - The Story of Mozart's Requiem.

-- valuable bibliography. - Pratt, W. S .- The History of Music. - Programme Agency Story of the Messiah. - Reissmann, August Allgemeine Geschichte der Musik.
+6 and 10. - Mees, Arthur Choirs and Choral Music. - Mosewius, J. T.- Johann Sebastian Bach's Matthäus-Passion, musikalisch-aesthetisch. - O'Brien, Rev. John A History of the Mass and its Ceremonies in the Eastern and Western Church. - Parry, C. H. H.- Summary of the History and Development of Mediæval and Modern European Music.
+Chaps.
+3 and 5. - Patterson, Annie W .- The Story of Oratorio. - Pole, William The Story of Mozart's Requiem. - Pratt, Musical Ministries in the Church, with a valuable bibliography. - Pratt, W. S .- The History of Music. - Programme Agency Story of the Messiah. - Reissmann, August Allgemeine Geschichte der Musik.
 2 vols. - Ritter, F. L.- History of Music, in the form of Lectures.
 (See Third Lecture.
+The Oratorio.)

-The Oratorio.) - The History of Music from the Christian Era to the Present Time.
+The History of Music from the Christian Era to the Present Time.
 Chaps.
 5 and 6.